 Page Reviewed / Updated - Feb.
 2016

-Oregon’s Spousal Pay Program is almost unique in the world of Medicaid’s consumer direction programs.
-As the name implies, the program will pay the spouse of an individual that requires significant assistance with their activities of daily living provided they and their spouse meet all the eligibility requirements.
+Oregon’s Spousal Pay Program is almost unique in the world of Medicaid’s consumer directed programs.
+As the name implies, the program will pay the spouse of an individual that requires significant assistance with their activities of daily living, provided they and their spouse meet all the eligibility requirements.
 This program is based on the Cash and Counseling model, which allows the participant greater control over who is hired to provide their care.

 To apply for the Spousal Pay Program, interested couples should contact the local Area Agency on Aging / Senior and Persons Disabilities Office.
 Alternatively, they can call 1-800-282-8096.